vtaits/react-select-async-paginate/README.md

 It similar to `loadOptions` from `Select.Async` but there is some differences:

 1. Loaded options as 2nd argument.
+2. Additional data as 3nd argument.
-2. Not supports callback.
+3. Not supports callback.
-3. Should return `hasMore` for detect end of options list for current search.
+4. Should return `hasMore` for detect end of options list for current search.

 ### debounceTimeout